 RAF Hinaidi (and cemetery) - A Brief History

 In October 1922, the Royal Air Force took over command and control from the British Army of all British Forces in Iraq.
 This decision was made on the grounds that it would be far cheaper to patrol the region from the air, by increasing the number of Royal Air Force squadrons and Armoured Car Companies now under its direct control instead of relying purely on ground troops to maintain peace in the region.
-Such a radical change in the Royal Air Force’s organization meant that the new infrastructure required would far exceed the capabilities of the RAF base at Baghdad West.
-To allow for growth into the future, an area of flat land seven miles east of Baghdad West, on the east bank of the River Tigris, was selected for the new base and this became known as RAF Hinaidi.
+Such a radical change in the Royal Air Force’s organisation meant that the new infrastructure required would far exceed the capabilities of the RAF base at Baghdad West.
+To allow for growth into the future, all operationms were moved to RAF Hinaidi, an area of flat land seven miles east of Baghdad West, on the east bank of the River Tigris.
+RAF Hinaidi had already been set up as a new base for the RAF in late 1921.
 To protect the low-lying land from flooding, a bund was constructed around the perimeter of the cantonment, eight and a quarter miles in length and encompassing an area of approximately 2,500 acres.
 Though construction would take several years to complete, No 1 Squadron, the first of many, moved into its new home in April 1921.
-Over the sixteen year operational life of RAF Hinaidi, a total of seven RAF Squadrons were based there at one time or another, as were the Armoured Car Companies, the Iraqi Levies, RAF contactors and civilian employees.
+In late 1922 the Armoured Car Companies and their HQ moved to an area on the western side of the cantonment, close to the RAF General Hospital.
+Over the sixteen year operational life of RAF Hinaidi, a total of seven RAF Squadrons were based there at one time or another, as were the Armoured Car Companies, the Iraqi Levies, RAF contractors and civilian employees.
 At its peak, the population of RAF Hinaidi reached 9,000 and the facilities provided for those who worked and lived there came to include three clubs (two for officers), playing fields, a swimming pool, tennis courts, squash courts, a golf course, a ‘point to point’ course, a large stadium, three churches, a college with library and a post office.
-The final piece of the jigsaw in bringing every organizational Unit into RAF Hinaidi was in December 1928 when the Air Headquarters and all its staff was moved from the old British Residency in the centre of Baghdad into one block of the RAF General Hospital, which had been built along the western perimeter of the cantonment on the bank of the River Tigris.
+The final piece of the jigsaw in bringing every organisational Unit into RAF Hinaidi was in December 1928 when the Air Headquarters and all its staff was moved from the old British Residency in the centre of Baghdad into one block of the RAF General Hospital, which had been built along the western perimeter of the cantonment on the bank of the River Tigris.

 Many of the graves at Hinaidi are for decorated WW1 veterans from the Royal Air Force and the British Army as well as for diplomats and political officers, the most prominent diplomat being Brigadier-General Sir Gilbert Clayton, British High Commissioner to Iraq at the time of his death in September 1929.
 Sir Gilbert was instrumental in Iraq being accepted into the League of Nations, though he did not live to see the results of his achievements.
 Of the forty-three Royal Air Force pilots buried at Hinaidi, twenty-three were WW1 veterans, sharing between them twenty-six medals and citations.
 Four of the decorated veterans had achieved ‘ace’ status during their WW1 service prior to re-joining the peacetime Royal Air Force, often at a significantly lower rank.
 Two had once commanded their own squadrons.
 Among the senior officers buried at Hinaidi were two commanding officers (Squadron Leaders) of the No 6 Armoured Car Company as well as a Station Commander and a Wing Commander from the RAF HQ.